The Fugitive (1993 film): Plot

 Gerard and Kimble encounter each other at Chicago City Hall while approaching the same suspect.
 In the ensuing chase, Gerard loses Kimble in the St. Patrick's Day parade crowds.
 Later, Kimble breaks into the home of another suspect, Fredrick Sykes.
-Recognizing Sykes as his wife's killer, he discovers evidence linking Sykes to his former colleague, Dr. Alec Lentz, and Devlin-MacGregor, a multibillion-dollar pharmaceutical company developing a drug called Provasic.
+Kimble recognizes Sykes as his wife's killer and discovers evidence linking Sykes to his former colleague, Dr. Alec Lentz, and Devlin-MacGregor, a multibillion-dollar pharmaceutical company developing a drug called Provasic.
 Kimble had reviewed Provasic and discovered it causes liver damage, which should have prevented the drug being approved for sale.
 He calls Gerard from Sykes's home to lead him there.
 Suspicious at what he finds, Gerard puts Sykes under surveillance, but he sneaks away.
 Kimble realizes that the Provasic-afflicted liver samples he sent to Lentz were tampered with, to hide the side effects.
 They were then approved in Lentz's name, on the same day that he died under suspicious circumstances.
-Kimble deduces that Nichols, Lentz's boss, was responsible for both.
+Kimble deduces that Nichols was responsible.

-Aboard a train to the medical conference in the hotel where Nichols will unveil Provasic, Kimble is attacked by Sykes, who ends up shooting an intervening police officer dead.
-Kimble subdues Sykes, then handcuffs him to the train.
-The police assume Kimble killed the officer and order him shot on sight.
+Aboard a train to the medical conference in a hotel where Nichols will unveil Provasic, Kimble is attacked by Sykes, who shoots an intervening police officer dead.
+Kimble subdues Sykes, but the police assume Kimble killed the officer and order him shot on sight.
 At the conference, Kimble publicly confronts Nichols for killing Lentz and concealing Provasic's side effects for profit and a directorship at Devlin-MacGregor.
-The men fight through the hotel, across the roof, and into the laundry room, pursued by Gerard.
-Kimble accuses Nichols of sending Sykes to kill him for opposing Provasic, inadvertently resulting in Helen's murder when she came home alone after Kimble was unexpectedly called in for surgery.
+The pair fight through the hotel, pursued by Gerard.
+Kimble accuses Nichols of sending Sykes to kill him for opposing Provasic, inadvertently resulting in Helen's murder as Kimble was unexpectedly called to work.
 Gerard calls out to Kimble, asserting his belief in his innocence after finding evidence of Nichols's guilt.
 Nichols knocks out Gerard's colleague, takes his gun, and readies to shoot Gerard, but Kimble saves him by knocking Nichols out with a pipe.
 Kimble surrenders, and Sykes and Nichols are arrested.

 While reporters query the police over failings in the case, Kimble is escorted to Gerard's car, where he reminds him of his earlier claim that he did not care.
-Gerard wryly asks him to keep it a secret that he does care, as they are driven away.
+Gerard wryly asks him to keep it a secret that he does.